top of page

 ET +6 hours

-Fr Chris Talbot and Fr Paul Ballien invite members of Cursillo on pilgrimage to Fatima, The Shrine in Fatima, Portugal commemorates the apparitions of the Blessed Virgin Mary to three shepherd children: Lucia Santos and her cousins Jacinta and Francisco Marto, in 1917.
+Fr Chris Talbot invites you to join members of the Cursillo movement on pilgrimage to Fatima.
+The Shrine in Fatima, Portugal commemorates the apparitions of the Blessed Virgin Mary to three shepherd children: Lucia Santos and her cousins Jacinta and Francisco Marto, in 1917.
 According to the children, the Virgin Mary appeared to them on the 13th day of six consecutive months in 1917, starting from May until October.
 The messages conveyed during these apparitions included calls for prayer, penance, and devotion to the Immaculate Heart of Mary.
 The Sanctuary includes the Basilica of Our Lady of the Rosary, the Chapel of the Apparitions, and the vast open square where pilgrims join in a nightly, candlelit Rosary procession.

 ChildrensofFatima.jpg